GemHill/HTMLCSS/README.md

 * These can be found in the resouce file, which can be viewed on Github
 * If you want to add another page, make another file with the extension .html (contact.html for example).
 Open notepad or notepad++ or sublime and create a new file, saving it as filename.html.
    * Copy the section between the `<head>` and `</head>` tag in your index.html file and then put the rest of the copy in as you wish between `<body>` and `</body>` tags
+* Github has decent documentation [here](https://guides.github.com/) and google is your friend
+* [Codecademy](https://www.codecademy.com/) also has git and html/css/other language resources to extend your site further